tdavis0831/i-was-speaking-blog/content/blog/python intro/index.md

 -what python data types are and which need quotes around them when using them -that replit.com exists as an online compiler (maybe you learned what a compiler is as well!)

+I have included some flashcards to help with new vocabulary and they can be found here: https://quizlet.com/646207297/intro-python-flash-cards/?new

 If you have any questions or just want to connect, feel free to reach out on LinkedIn or Github!